 Port Fourchon’s unprecedented growth is largely a result of energy exploration and production in the Gulf of Mexico.
 America’s ever-expanding energy frontier is the deepwater Gulf of Mexico, and Port Fourchon continues to remain the leading supply base for that frontier.
 Port Fourchon is the only port in Louisiana that has the capacity to serve OCS (Outer Continental Shelf) activities, with adequate water depths and state-of-the-art facilities.

 Fourchon’s waterways can accommodate drafts of 24 feet, and they house industry-specific facilities unlike any others in the world.
 Port Fourchon is home to over 250 companies whose presence makes Port Fourchon the premier intermodal hub in support of Gulf OCS activities.
 As a result, of the current and pending deepwater projects that have been identified to date, an overwhelming majority of them (around 95%) are using or plan to use Port Fourchon as their service base.

 Continued technological enhancements and long-range strategic planning of port facilities have enhanced the competitive advantage of companies operating from Port Fourchon and have enabled port users to meet the needs of drillers, producers, and operators, all while saving time and money.

-The Gulf of Mexico contains a bounty of the nation’s untapped energy resources, and the Commission is committed to ensuring that Fourchon’s attributes remain conducive to supporting all facets of deepwater activity, including a burgeoning market for offshore wind energy.
+The Gulf of Mexico contains a bounty of the nation’s untapped energy resources.
+The Commission is committed to ensuring that Fourchon’s attributes remain conducive to supporting all facets of deepwater activity, including a burgeoning market for offshore wind energy.

 - Rig Refurbishment